NatronGitHub/natron-python-scripting/Python_GUI/autoAlpha/README.md

 # autoAlpha

-Sets alpha to 1 for selected nodes.
+Sets alpha to 1 for selected 'Read' nodes.

 ### HOW TO USE IT